Pkg.add("ScikitLearn")

 Decision tree

-Let's consider an example of code for training a neural network with a decision tree structure.
-This is a non-parametric learning method with a teacher, used for classification and regression.
+Let's look at an example of code for training a neural network with a decision tree structure.
+It is a nonparametric teaching method with a teacher used for classification and regression.

-This method requires creating a model that predicts the value of a target variable by learning simple decision rules inferred from data features.
+As part of this method, it is required to create a model that predicts the value of the target variable by studying simple decision-making rules derived from data features.

-The tree can be viewed as a piecewise constant approximation.
-We start by declaring and training the decision tree.
+The tree can be considered as a piecewise constant approximation.
+Let's start by declaring and training the decision tree.

 dt_clf = tree.DecisionTreeClassifier()